0

 How to Use It

-Use this worksheet as a formative assessment at the start of a biology unit to gauge prior knowledge.
+Use this worksheet as a formative assessment at the start of a biology unit to gauge prior knowledge before direct instruction.
 Alternatively, assign it as a quick exit ticket following a lesson on the nervous system.
-During the activity, observe if students rely on the visual icons or can recall the terms independently.
-Completion typically ranges from 5 to 10 minutes depending on the student's writing speed.
+During the activity, observe if students rely heavily on the visual icons or if they can recall the terms independently.
+Expected completion time ranges from 5 to 10 minutes depending on the student's writing speed.

 Who It's For

 This resource is specifically tailored for Grade 5 students who need a refresher on basic biological terminology or for ESL/ELL students building their academic English lexicon.
-It pairs naturally with an anchor chart depicting the human nervous system or a short informational passage about sensory receptors.
+It pairs naturally with an anchor chart depicting the human nervous system or a short informational passage about sensory receptors to provide a comprehensive learning experience.

-According to the RAND AIRS 2024 report, the integration of visual scaffolds in vocabulary acquisition tasks significantly improves retention rates for domain-specific terminology among intermediate elementary students.
+According to the RAND AIRS 2024 report, the integration of visual scaffolds in vocabulary acquisition tasks significantly improves retention rates for domain-specific terminology among elementary students.
 This worksheet utilizes that research-backed approach by pairing textual prompts with clear icons, facilitating a dual-coding effect that aids memory.
-By focusing on the five senses, the resource addresses the CCSS.ELA-LITERACY.L.5.6 requirement for students to master academic language necessary for higher-level scientific inquiry.
-Fisher & Frey (2014) emphasize that such structured practice is essential for moving students from basic recognition to functional application of technical terms.
-This 1-page PDF provides the necessary repetition to solidify these concepts before students move on to more complex physiological systems.
+By focusing on the five senses, the resource addresses the CCSS.ELA-LITERACY.L.5.6 requirement for students to use domain-specific words accurately, which is necessary for higher-level scientific inquiry.
+Structured practice is essential for moving students from basic recognition to functional application of technical terms.
+This one-page PDF provides the necessary repetition to solidify these concepts before students move on to more complex physiological systems.
 The inclusion of an answer key ensures that feedback can be immediate, which is a critical factor in preventing the fossilization of incorrect spelling or conceptual errors during independent practice sessions.